xBimTeam/XbimWebUI/resources/tutorials/4_Building_seen_from_everywhere.md

         pickedId = id;
     });

-It is also easy to set a camera position with the {@link xViewer#setCameraPosition setCameraPosition()} method.
+It is also easy to set a camera position with the {@link Viewer#setCameraPosition setCameraPosition()} method.
 Following example uses HTML input to set the values but you will surely use some smart logic for intuitive and fluent user experiance.